Node Pool Overview

 Introduction

 CCE introduces node pools to help you better manage nodes in Kubernetes clusters.
-A node pool contains one node or a group of nodes with identical configuration in a cluster.
+A node pool contains one node or a group of nodes with identical configurations in a cluster.

 You can create custom node pools on the CCE console.
 With node pools, you can quickly create, manage, and destroy nodes without affecting the cluster.
-All nodes in a custom node pool have identical parameters and node type.
-You cannot configure a single node in a node pool; any configuration changes affect all nodes in the node pool.
+All nodes in a custom node pool share the same type and configurations.
+You cannot configure a single node in a node pool.
+Any change applies to every node in the node pool.

 You can also use node pools for auto scaling (supported only by pay-per-use node pools).